-She is a Category 3 prosecutor and is on the Counter Terrorism panel, the Serious Crime Panel and the Fraud Panel.
+Natalia is a Category 3 prosecutor and is on the Counter Terrorism panel, the Serious Crime Panel and the Fraud Panel.
 She has also been appointed to the Specialist Regulatory Panel (List B).
 She has been instructed by the Serious Fraud Office as part of a disclosure exercise involving a multi-million pound fraud.
 She is regularly instructed to prosecute cases on behalf of Local Authorities, the DWP, the Environment Agency and the Department of Innovation and Skills.
 She is on the National Procurement Service Panel for public sector work in Wales.

-She has been instructed to defend in high value POCA applications, enforcement hearings, private driving matters and local authority prosecutions concerning food health and safety.
+She has been instructed to defend in high value POCA applications, enforcement hearings, private driving matters and local authority concerning food health and safety.

 Operation Resolve: Disclosure team – Hillsborough (2016) – ongoing